wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Sites hosted outside of Pantheon may require a global CDN for performance and global access.

-    -   Drupal theme and site building:
+    -   (if Drupal) theme and site building:

         -   Mobile First design approach: we prefer a 'mobile first' design approach to ensure an effective mobile experience and help inform the tablet and desktop UX.